 How could such an uprising have happened?
 Politicians and newspapers had various answers.
 Too great an indulgence of the local slaves – in particular, allowing literacy – some said.
 Others blamed abolitionist campaigners for stirring up otherwise contented slaves, or pernicious ideas of Christian equality under God spreading from some evangelical pulpits.

 The immediate result was greater repression – and more bloodshed: an unknown number of both slaves and free African-Americans were killed by white mobs and vigilantes in the aftermath.
 Interrogated in prison about his involvement in other uprisings, Turner replied: “Can you not think the same ideas… might prompt others, as well as myself, to this undertaking?”

 Turner was hanged in the Jerusalem he had sought to capture on 11 November.
 Did he have regrets?
 “Was Christ not crucified?” he said.

-This piece first appeared in the October 2020 Months Past column in History Today.
+This piece first appeared in the October 2020 issue of History Today.

 Like this?
 You can read more Months Past posts here.